microsoft/Oryx/doc/runtimes/python.md

 2. `runtime.txt` in root of repo
 3. Files with `.py` extension in root of repo or in sub-directories if set `DISABLE_RECURSIVE_LOOKUP=false`.

-## Detect Conda environment and Python JupiterNotebook
+## Detect Conda environment and Python JupyterNotebook

 The Python conda is run when the following conditions are met: